owid/etl/docs/guides/index.md

     ***

-    Wizard is a self-contained webapp that helps you with most of your ETL work.
+    Wizard is our ETL admin tool, which helps us with most of ETL work.

+    It provides various tools to create ETL steps, improve existing ones, and more.

 -   **[:octicons-terminal-16: &nbsp; our CLI](etl-cli)**